 Speaker: Sjoerd De Jong

 Wednesday, March 20 - 12:00PM, 2:30PM, 5:00PM PDT

 Thursday, March 21 - 11:30AM, 2:00PM, 4:30PM PDT

 Friday, March 22 - 11:30AM, 2:00PM PDT

-Learning to Make Games with UE4 and Action RPG
+Learning to Make Games with UE4 and Action RPG (WATCH NOW)

 In this session, you will learn more about Epic's newest feature-packed example game project, Action RPG, a complete third-person hack-and-slash sample game that targets high-end mobile devices and showcases a massive variety of tools and systems.
 The project has been designed from the ground up as a teaching tool aimed at both new and seasoned Unreal developers alike.
 The session will cover its features, and how to use the project and documentation to implement a variety of sophisticated systems and techniques in your own game projects.

 Wednesday, March 20 - 11:00AM, 1:30PM, 4:00PM PDT